Corey I. Sanders: Education

-Career History
+Career

 Mr. Sanders previously served as the Chief Operating Officer for the Company’s Core Brand and Regional Properties.
 In his two decades with the company, he also served as corporate Executive Vice President of Operations, developing both growth opportunities and operating efficiencies for the company.
 He has held the positions of corporate Executive Vice President and CFO of MGM Grand Resorts, and Executive Vice President and CFO of MGM Grand Las Vegas.

 He began his career as a tax specialist at Arthur Andersen and came to MGM Grand as tax director in the corporate office in 1994.
 Within three years, he became CFO of MGM Grand, and his role grew as the company expanded.

-Community and Industry Involvement
+Community and industry involvement

 He is a trustee of the UNLV Foundation and a member of the Board of Directors of the Nevada Resort Association.